-The present note aims to assist colleagues in EU delegations and headquarters to mainstream civil society into their cooperation and external relations work, within the overall framework provided by Agenda 2030 and taking into account the five new priorities of the Commission.
+The present note aims to assist colleagues in EU delegations and headquarters to mainstream civil society into their cooperation and external relations work, within the overall framework provided by Agenda 2030 and taking into account the five new priorities of the European Commission.

-Mainstreaming civil society engagement consists in systematically involving and consulting civil society in all sectors of support interventions and policy dialogue.
-It extends civil society engagement from traditional areas, such as governance or human rights, to all sectors, such as energy and climate change, employment and sustainable growth, migration or health, to mention a few.
+Mainstreaming civil society engagement consists in systematically involving and consulting civil society in all sectors of support interventions as well as policy and public-private dialogue.
+It extends civil society engagement from traditional areas, such as governance or human rights, to all sectors, such as energy and